PressClub Ireland · Article.

 The latest generation of BMW iDrive sees the BMW Intelligent Personal Assistant able to use spoken instructions to adjust the air conditioning, open a window, operate the panoramic glass roof, or control driver assistance systems, with the system capable of recognising routines and making suggestions.
 New graphics in the control display appear to "turn" towards the speaker, as if listening attentively.Smartphone linking and integration of third-party services

 Standard specification for the new BMW X7 includes both Apple CarPlay™ and Android Auto™, as well as BMW Digital Key Plus included with Comfort Access which enables customers to lock and unlock their new BMW X7 with their Apple iPhone using Near Field Communication (NFC) and security-enhanced ultrawideband (UWB) radio technology.Always up to the minute: Remote Software Upgrades for over-the-air updates

 The Remote Software Upgrades function keeps the new BMW X7 up to date with the latest software, with new services and improved vehicle functions.
 All updates can be imported over the air, either on a smartphone via the My BMW App or directly using the car’s built-in SIM card.

-All figures relating to fuel consumption and emissions may vary depending on the wheel/tyre size and items of optional equipment selected.
+All figures relating to performance, fuel consumption and emissions are provisional.
+All of the stated technical data, fuel consumption and emissions figures relate to the offering in the German market.
+Dimensions and measurements refer ta vehicles with basic configuration in Germany.
+These may vary depending on the wheel/tyre size and items of optional equipment selected.